Wat Chedi Luang in Chiang Mai

 Wat Chedi Luang Location

-Wat Chedi Luang is located in Phrapokklao Road in the heart of the Old City Walls of Chiang Mai.
+Wat Chedi Luang is located in Phrapokklao Road, in the heart of the Old City Walls of Chiang Mai.

 Opening hours are from 6.00am – 5.00pm

-Whilst on your temple tour take a look at Wat Phan Tao, this temple is located right next to Chedi Luang.
+Whilst on your temple tour take a look at Wat Phan Tao, this temple is located right next to Wat Chedi Luang.

 Another temple that you should add to your list of temples to see in Chiang Mai is Wat Phra That, located on the outskirts of Chiang Mai.